 HMC logo in a speech-bubble shape alongside the University of Warwick crest and the text “University of Warwick” on a blue background.

 Dr Kurian has considerable expertise in action research and is widely published in areas such as child wellbeing and rights in the digital age.
-Together, HMC and the University of Warwick will support teachers to design and carry out ethically robust, evidence-informed action research that strengthens professional practice and enhances outcomes for pupils.
+Together, HMC and the University of Warwick support teachers to design and carry out ethically robust, evidence-informed action research that strengthens professional practice and enhances outcomes for pupils.

 • High-quality, academically rigorous training in action research design, methods and evaluation, through online workshops and provision of asynchronous resources

-• Personalised mentoring from academics in the University of Warwick’s Education Studies department
+• Personalised mentoring from academics in the University of Warwick’s Education Studies department and 1-1 support throughout

 • Opportunities to showcase projects at conferences